Celebrating 20 years of helping the WHV community!

 When should you start your Australian WHV adventure?

-Here are some criteria to consider when making your decision.
+Here are some criteria to consider when making your decision:

+If you live in the Northern Hemisphere, keep in mind that the Southern Hemisphere’s seasons are opposite.
 Looking forward to sunny Oz?
 You’ll want to plan your arrival according to the regional climate and season.

 Depending on your arrival month, here are the weather conditions in Australia:

-• June/July/August: Winter
+June/July/August: Winter

+Even in Australia, winters can be harsh.
+In the southern part of the country, temperatures are relatively low and snow is not uncommon.
 But Australia is a huge country.
-When winter starts in the south, the rainy season ends in the north so the weather turns dry and the climate becomes mild—perfect to avoid buying a winter jacket!
+When winter starts in the south of Australia, the rainy season ends in the north so the weather turns dry and the climate becomes mild—perfect to avoid buying a winter jacket!

-In Sydney and Melbourne, for example, temperatures are generally low at this time of year.
+In Sydney and Melbourne, for example, temperatures are generally cold at this time of year.
 In Darwin, Cairns and Brisbane, on the other hand, the weather is nice.
 If you’re planning to arrive in Australia in June, July or August, it’s probably best to aim for the north of the country.

-• September/October/November: Spring
+September/October/November: Spring

-At this time of year, the weather is fairly mild everywhere.
-In fact, it’s a very popular departure season for backpackers, and it’s easy to see why.
-From the weather perspective, it seems to be the ideal season.
+The weather is slowly getting better in the south of the country, however, in the north of Australia, the rainy season is fast approaching.
+At this time of year, temperatures are fairly mild everywhere.
+In fact, it’s a very popular travel season for backpackers, and it’s easy to see why: it seems to be the ideal season for nice weather.

-• December/January/February: Summer
+December/January/February: Summer

-Hey, Northern hemisphere folks, how about spending the Holidays in a swimsuit, feet in the sand, sipping a cocktail by the water?
-If that sounds tempting, you’ll love the Australian summer in the south of the country!
+How about spending the Christmas holidays in a swimsuit on the beach or sipping a cocktail by the pool?
+If that sounds tempting, you’ll love Australian summer!

-• March/April/May: Autumn
+March/April/May: Autumn

 Airfare prices